Carpet cleaning tips:

 We have heard that a pumice stick will work, we use pumice stones on hard water and rust stains in the toilet bowl, and it works great, so maybe try using pumice on your carpet, it can't hurt.
 It would probably only work on a carpet with an extremely short nap.
 Let us know if it works for you.

-Scrape and blot excess, apply mild detergent on damp cloth.
+For lipstick stains on carpet scrape and blot excess, apply mild detergent on damp cloth.
 Blot don't rub.
 Apply ammonia on damp towel, blot, don't rub, apply white vinegar on damp towel, blot, (don't rub!), rinse with water, put paper towel with weight on top to absorb the stain, repeat blotting and not rubbing till dry.

 Blood stains on fabrics